Judge refuses request to acquit Chauvin in Floyd's death | Law-Order

-The judge at Derek Chauvin's murder trial Wednesday turned down a defense request to acquit the former officer in George Floyd's death.
+The judge at Derek Chauvin's murder trial Wednesday turned down a defence request to acquit the former officer in George Floyd's death, rejecting claims that prosecutors failed to prove Chauvin's actions killed the Black man.

-Judge Peter Cahill pressed on with the case after Chauvin attorney Eric Nelson argued that prosecutors had failed to prove that Chauvin killed Floyd.
+Nelson also argued that the state failed to establish whether there was a use of force and whether it was reasonable.

+Prosecutor Steve Schleicher countered by saying the state has proved that Chauvin used unreasonable force, and he said it has also introduced evidence that ''clearly established that the defendant's conduct was a causal factor in bringing about Mr. Floyd's death.”
 Requests for an acquittal are routinely made midway through a trial and are usually denied.

-The request came on Day Two of the defense case.
-The prosecution rested its own case on Tuesday after 11 days of testimony and gripping video evidence.
+The request came on Day Two of the defence case.
+The prosecution rested its own case on Tuesday after 11 days of testimony and a profusion of video evidence.

+Testifying could open him up to devastating cross-examination, with prosecutors replaying the video of Floyd's arrest and forcing Chauvin, one freeze-frame moment at a time, to explain why he kept pressing down on Floyd.

+But taking the stand could also give the jury the opportunity to see any remorse or sympathy Chauvin might feel.
+It would give jurors a good look at his face; he has had to wear a COVID-19 mask while seated at the defence table.

-The defense for a former police officer charged in George Floyd's death challenged the heart of the case against the officer, calling a use-of-force expert who testified that Derek Chauvin was justified in pinning Floyd and said it might have gone easier if the Black man had been "resting comfortably" on the pavement.
+Nelson began his case on Tuesday by challenging the heart of the case against Chauvin, calling a use-of-force expert who testified that Chauvin was justified in pinning Floyd and keeping him down and that it might have gone easier if only Floyd had stopped struggling and began ''resting comfortably” on the pavement.

-Taking the stand Tuesday at Chauvin's murder trial, Barry Brodd, a former Santa Rosa, California, officer, stoutly defended Chauvin's actions, even as a prosecutor pounded away at the witness, banging the lectern at one point during cross-examination and growing incredulous over Brodd's use of the "resting comfortably'' phrase.
+Barry Brodd, a former Santa Rosa, California, officer, stoutly defended Chauvin's actions , even as a prosecutor pounded away at the witness, banging the lectern at one point during cross-examination and growing incredulous over Brodd's use of the “resting comfortably'' phrase.

+“It's easy to sit and judge ... an officer's conduct,'' Brodd testified.
+“It's more of a challenge to, again, put yourself in the officer's shoes to try to make an evaluation through what they're feeling, what they're sensing, the fear they have, and then make a determination.”
+He said he doesn't believe Chauvin and the other officers used deadly force when they held Floyd down on his stomach, his hands cuffed behind his back and Chauvin's knee on his neck or neck area.

 Under questioning by the defense, Brodd also testified that bystanders yelling at police to get off Floyd complicated the situation for Chauvin and the others by causing them to wonder whether the crowd was becoming a threat, too.